 Boliden holds regular information meetings with the local community and landowners.
 Relations with the local community and landowners are generally good.
 A new grievance portal has been set up in 2023 on Boliden website through which anyone can file any issues, complaints, or improvement suggestions.
-During year 2023, local inhabitants raised vibrations from blasting and trucks passing by in high speed on the road in Garpenberg as priority areas to address.
-Previously, dusting from the TMF has been an important issue but implemented dust control measures have resulted in zero complaints regarding dusting during 2023.
+In 2024, some complaints were raised by local inhabitants concerning high-speed traffic on the road in Garpenberg and noise due to backing machines in the southern industrial area.
+Previously, dusting from the TMF had been an important issue but implemented dust control measures have resulted in zero complaints regarding dusting during 2024.

-3.6.3.4 Historical Legacy
+Historical Legacy 3.6.3.4

 The long history of mining in Garpenberg has resulted in a complex environmental situation with numerous historical objects on and around Boliden's land holdings in Garpenberg.
 Due to the age of these objects, Boliden is assessed to have very limited liability for any future remedial works to limit the environmental impact of these objects; however, Boliden has the responsibility as landowner to conduct investigations in order to determine the impact of these historical objects.
 These investigations are ongoing, as well as a dialogue with the County Administrative Board about the extent of the liability for any future remedial actions on these objects.
-A process has been initiated by the Water Authority to assess if it necessary to modify the environmental quality standards (EQS) for Gruvsjön and downstream lying water bodies as it has been shown that it is not a realistic admission to meet current EQS, even in a long-term perspective.